finol-digital/Card-Game-Simulator/docs/ROADMAP.md

 ## Bugs
 - Fix: Connection in *Play Mode* randomly drops.
 Debug statements are currently displayed to try to resolve
-- Fix: Moving a card with two fingers in *Play Mode* can cause the card to snap based off where you remove one of your fingers
-- Fix: Dragging a card in *Play Mode* does not cause it to go on top of other cards
-- Fix: Rotating the screen orientation in *Play Mode* can cause the card zone extensions to go off-center
-- Fix: Clicking on card images that have transparency does not register clicks in the correct location
-- Fix: Red highlight that warns when a card will be destroyed does not appear consistently
 - Fix: *Card Search/Filter Menu* in landscape mode does not use entire horizontal space
-- Fix: *Card Search/Filter Menu* does not filter on cards that have 0 values for a given enum property
-- Fix: *Card Search/Filter Menu* does not filter on cards that have >1 values for a given enum property
 - Fix: *Card Search/Filter Menu* toggles selected enum value when you press enter
-- Fix: Dragging cards from the search results in the *Deck Editor* sometimes causes the card image to get "stuck" on the screen

 ## Features
 - Show loading bar when loading/downloading a card game in the *Game Selection Menu*.
 Currently, a "cards loaded" message appears after the game finishes loading